 14. Try Parachute Popcorn, a game that’s easy to teach and exciting to play.

-15. Hold a potato sack relay with these instructions that can be used for in-person or virtual field days.
+15. Hold a potato sack race with these instructions that can be used for in-person or virtual field days.

 16. Play Mummy Wrap by splitting your class into teams and seeing who can finish the challenge first.